The long-awaited release of Surreal CMS 7 has been rolled out. Here's what you need to know about the soft launch.

 This release is a soft launch intended primarily for testing.

 As of today, all new signups will be pushed to the new version.
-Existing users will remain on 5.1 for a few weeks so I can continue testing the new version and the underlying infrastructure.
+Existing users will remain on version 5 for a few weeks so I can continue testing the new version and the underlying infrastructure.
 The new version needs to be rock solid before thousands of users begin to upgrade.

 I've worked hard to make the new version backwards compatible.
 However, there are some notable changes and deprecations that existing users should be aware of.
 Let's start with what's new.